UlyssesZh/UlyssesZh.github.io/_posts/2020-04-11-tis-too-true.md

 layout: post
 ---

-O, 'tis too true!
+O, \'tis too true!

 How smart a lash that speech doth give my conscience!

-The harlot's cheek, beautied with plastering art,
+The harlot\'s cheek, beautied with plastering art,

 Is not more ugly to the thing that helps it